310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 You’ve already grown to be such a wonderfully big man, Nagumo.
 The same goes to Sengoku and Takamine, too.
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori angry %}
 Are you talking about my appearance…?
 You know I hate it when my height is mentioned, right…?
 {% endbubble %}

-{% bubble Chiaki %}
+{% bubble Chiaki surprised %}
 Why do you snap at everything I say to you, Takamine…?
 {% endbubble %}

-{% bubble Shinobu %}
+{% bubble Shinobu v2 %}
 Shinkai-dono, Shinkai-dono!
 Did you hear that!?
 I grew bigger~♪
 {% endbubble %}

-{% bubble Kanata %}
+{% bubble Kanata v2 %}
-yes! you’ve been growing slowly, but surely~♪
+yes! you have been Growing slowly, but surely~♪
 {% endbubble %}

-{% bubble Chiaki %}
+{% bubble Chiaki awkward %}
 You two are having such a peaceful time… Must be nice…
 {% endbubble %}

-{% bubble Kanata %}
+{% bubble Kanata v2 %}
-fufu, on the other hand, it feels lonely being kept out of the loop. if we are going through hard times, i would rather we do it together.
+fufu, on the other hand, it feels lonely being kept out of the Loop. if we are going through hard times, i would rather we do it together.

-we’re heroes, too, but it feels like we are always being protected by you—
+we are heroes, too, but it feels like we are always being protected by you—
 {% endbubble %}

-{% bubble Chiaki %}
+{% bubble Chiaki serious %}
 ………
 {% endbubble %}

-{% bubble Kanata %}
+{% bubble Kanata v2 %}
-well, we’ll leave it at that. let’s instead focus on what we need to talk about before chiaki disappears again.
+well, we will leave it at that. let’s instead focus on what we need to talk about before chiaki Disappears again.
 {% endbubble %}

-{% bubble Tetora %}
+{% bubble Tetora frown %}
 I really wish you would stop disappearing on a regular basis; it's causing us trouble and making us worried.
 But I’m guessing it’s your order, right?

 Something like, “You are not allowed to be with the members of Ryuseitai for more than a certain amount of time.”
 {% endbubble %}

-{% bubble Chiaki %}
+{% bubble Chiaki frown %}
 Even if that’s the order, I can’t confirm it.
 We’re forbidden to, after all.
 {% endbubble %}

-{% bubble Tetora %}
+{% bubble Tetora serious %}
 Ossu, that’s true.
 And I guess I can't go around bending and breaking rules like Crazy:B, since I’m a hero of justice and all.

 Then again, I never get rewarded for being a good kid anyway, so I don’t really see the point…
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori sad %}
 <th>(Ahh… Tetora-kun’s been getting gloomier and gloomer ever since Comet Show ended…)</th>

 <th>(It hurts to see, but the way we are right now is partly ‘cause I wanted it to happen and pushed for it—)</th>